-Belgium has implemented Directive (EU) 2015/849 of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing by the law of 18 September 2017 on the prevention of money laundering, terrorist financing and on the limitation of the use of cash (the Law of 18 September 2017, which has since been amended several times to implement various European anti-money laundering directives).
-This legislation contains a preventive system imposing a number of obligations in relation to money laundering and the financing of terrorism.
-These obligations are related, among other things, to the identification of the client, special attention for unusual transactions, internal reporting, processing and compliance mechanisms with the appointment of a compliance officer, and employee training requirements.
-Legal entities and individuals subject to the Law of 18 September 2017 (known as "obliged entities") must carry out an overall risk assessment to identify the money laundering and terrorism financing risks they are facing and manage these risks in an appropriate manner.
-Belgium has also set up a central register which identifies the ultimate beneficial owner of companies and other legal entities.
-Moreover, the legislation provides restrictions on the use of cash, for example payments or donations in cash are capped at EUR 3,000.
-Obliged entities must also provide for enhanced customer due diligence measures in certain cases that intrinsically entail a high risk, for example when dealing with a politically exposed person, or with natural persons or legal entities established in high-risk third countries.
+Belgium has implemented Directive (EU) 2015/849 of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing by the law of 18 September 2017 on the prevention of money laundering, terrorist financing and on the limitation of the use of cash (the Law of 18 September 2017).
+This legislation imposes obligations in relation to the prevention of money laundering and the financing of terrorism (ML/TF) to certain obliged entities, including credit and financial institutions.
+These obligations are related to, among others, to the identification of the client, the client's representatives and ultimate beneficial owners, the identification of the client's characteristics and the purpose and nature of the business relationship, the ongoing due diligence during the business relationship, the enhanced due